Sai1312/workcoho_hostel_managmt_app/README.md

 | 503  | Service Unavailable | Server down or overloaded |
 | 504  | Gateway Timeout | Upstream server failed to respond in time |

+## ZUSTAND

+Zustand (German for “state”) is a fast, minimal state management solution built by the creators of react-spring.

+### Installation

+Install Zustand using npm:

+    npm install zustand

+## AXIOS

+Axios is a promise-based HTTP client used to:
+- Make API requests
+    - GET, POST, PUT, PATCH, DELETE

+- Handle JSON data

+- Work easily with async/await

+### Installation

+    npm install axios

+## CORS

+CORS stands for Cross-Origin Resource Sharing.
+It's a security feature enforced by web browsers.

+### Installation

+    - Run the below line in terminal: pip install django-cors-headers

+    - Add to INSTALLED_APPS in settings.py as below:
+        INSTALLED_APPS = [
+            ...
+            'corsheaders',
+        ]

+    -Add the middleware at the top of the MIDDLEWARE list as below:
+        MIDDLEWARE = [
+            'corsheaders.middleware.CorsMiddleware',
+            'django.middleware.common.CommonMiddleware',
+            ...
+        ]

+    - Then add below line under the middleware:
+        CORS_ALLOW_ALL_ORIGINS = True